 Conventional Kerrison Rongeurs are examples of difficult — or even impossible — to clean surgical instruments.
 These instruments are especially challenging to reprocess.
 Surgeons, O.R. nurses, reprocessing personnel, and instrument manufacturers have long known that conventional Kerrison Rongeurs are the dirtiest, most difficult instrument to decontaminate and clean in a neuro-surgical case.

-Midbrook BioMedical received a request from Advanced Instrumentation for Medicine (AIM) to design and conduct a ‘worst case’ scenario decontamination and cleaning validation test on AIM’s unique, flushable Clear Flush® Kerrisons utilizing the patented Tempest Washer.
+Midbrook BioMedical received a request from AIM to design and conduct a ‘worst case’ scenario decontamination and cleaning validation test on AIM’s unique, flushable Clear Flush® Kerrisons utilizing the patented Tempest Washer.
 The test was designed specifically to see if the Clear Flush® Kerrisons could be completely decontaminated and cleaned with the Tempest Washer after the Kerrisons had been thoroughly contaminated with Artificial Test Soil (ATS) and allowed to sit for twenty-four (24) hours without manual pre-flushing, pre-soaking, or manual pre-washing.

 In today’s ever-tightening reimbursement environment, the pressure on hospitals to cut reprocessing costs while at the same time reducing surgical infections intensifies daily.
 Advances in infection control practices include improved operating room ventilation, sterilization methods, barriers, improved surgical technique, and availability of antimicrobial prophylaxis.
 Despite all of these activities, surgical infections remain a substantial cause of morbidity and mortality among hospitalized patients.[iv]